 Many people cringe at the sight of the ‘jury summons’ they receive in the mail every few years.
 I have to admit that I have no direct experience with serving as a juror– I’ve been bounced every time, which frequently happens to those with legal training–but nonetheless find the institution fascinating and I hope to have first-hand experience with this someday.
 The closest I’ve gotten so far is seeing “Twelve Angry Men” several times.

 We say that the two most important duties of a citizen are voting and jury duty; yet too many Americans don’t bother with the former and bend over backwards to avoid the latter.
 I thought it might be instructive to write a few words about medieval juries so as to put the role of juries in historical context.
 For its origins, we need to go back at least as far as the Norman conquest of 1066.
 As originally conceived, a jury was a body of men sworn to give a true answer to a question– they essentially provided information of interest to the Crown related to property and questions of law, the best example being the “Domesday” survey of Great Britain completed in the 1080s.
-Sometimes incorrectly referred to as ”Doomsday Book”, the etymology probably is from the old English word “dom” meaning ”judgment”– and judgment it was, as the tax and property judgments made in it were unalterable and not subject to any appeal!
+It not infrequently, if incorrectly, is referred to as the “Doomsday Book”–the etymology probably is from the old English word “dom” meaning “judgment”–and judgment it was, as the tax and property judgments made in it were unalterable and not subject to any appeal!

 So, next time you receive a jury summons, remember: it’s not that bad!